codebar/tutorials/js/lesson4/tutorial.md

 3. Add an image in `#profile .avatar`.
 To do that, you can use the `avatar_url` from the response.

+> Once you have parsed the response, try using `console.log()` to see what the object looks like in the browser console.

 > Don't forget to call `showUser()` from the function handling the keypress!

 ##Publish to Github